 Understanding Redemption Periods

 Even if you submit the winning bid during a tax deed sale, you might not become the owner of the home.
-That's because of the redemption period.
+This is because of the redemption period.

 In some states, the owners of properties sold at tax deeds can pay the property taxes they owe, plus fees and penalties, to regain ownership of the home.
-They must do this within a set period of time, a period that varies by state.
+They must do this within a set period of time called the redemption period, which varies by state.

-If a home's owners do repay their taxes during this redemption period, then, you won't be able to take possession of the property.
-You won't lose any money because you won't actually buy the home.
-But you will lose out on the investment opportunity.
+If a homeowner does repay their taxes during this redemption period, you won't be able to take possession of the property.
+You won't lose any money because you won't actually buy the home, but you will lose out on the investment opportunity.